hippylib/soupy/paper/paper.md

 The need to account for these uncertainties in order to arrive at robust and risk-informed decisions thus gives rise to problems of optimization under uncertainty (OUU) [@KouriShapiro18].

 SOUPy is a Python library for solving PDE-constrained optimization problems with uncertain parameters (which we use broadly to refer to sources, BCs, & ICs, in addition to PDE coefficients).
-The optimization problem is defined by a risk measure over a given quantity of interest (QoI), which is present as either an optimization objective or a constraint (as in chance-constrained optimization).
+The optimization problem is defined by a risk measure over a given quantity of interest (QoI), which is present as either an optimization objective or constraint (as in chance-constrained optimization).
 Specific attention is given to the case where the uncertain parameters are formally infinite dimensional (e.g. Gaussian random fields).
 The software allows users to supply the underlying PDE model, quantity of interest, and penalty terms, while providing implementations for commonly used risk measures, including expectation, variance, and superquantile/conditional-value-at-risk (CVaR), as well as derivative-based optimizers.